 From Flåm we went onward by train to Oslo then a short flight up to Tromsø.

 We signed up to the Chasing Lights Big Bus Tour to give us as much chance as possible tho see the Aurora Borealis.
 The tour company say there are no guarantees you will see the Aurora Borealis but they have a high percentage of success.
 If we didn’t see it the first night we had just about had the funds to go a second night, but hoped it wouldn’t come to that.

 The bus picked us up early evening and with our equipment including a flask of Whiskey we boarded the bus.
 The guide explained that there are three things we needed in order to see the aurora borealis:

 - The Aurora Borealis

-They could achieve the first two with a combination of satellite navigation and whether app, to find a location with clear skies.
+They could achieve the first two with a combination of satellite navigation and weather app, to find a location with clear skies.
 The third was a bit more difficult and sat in the lap of the gods.